 - Make sure that staff have necessary training, resources and qualifications.
 Prepare your incident response guidelines and investigation procedures documentation to incorporate your digital forensics capabilities.

-- Prepare a development plan for your digital forensics laboratory to enhance its capabilities over time.
+- Prepare a development plan for your lab to enhance its capabilities over time.
 Write down goals and targets with projected dates.
 Having this focus will help you to improve the services you provide to the business (or to external clients) over time.
 It also provides you with the opportunity to review new developments in digital forensics investigation.

-Good, reliable digital forensics tools are key requirements for your digital forensics lab.
-This table shows an example of basic software requirements for a digital forensics lab, from cost-free to around €750 (NB: BH Consulting is not promoting any of the tools mentioned here, nor do we earn any benefit or profit from them).
-You could significantly reduce your software expenses by using open source tools (thank you to all the community developers for their hard work!)
+Good, reliable digital forensics tools are key requirements for your lab.
+This table shows an example of basic software requirements for a digital forensics lab, from cost-free to around €750 (NB: BH Consulting provides forensics services but we do not promote any of the tools mentioned here, nor do we earn any profit from them).
+In addition, you could significantly reduce your software expenses by using open source tools (so thank you to all the community developers for their hard work!)

 ||Imaging tool with a write blocker that prevents the operating system from mounting the targeted